 Next, the feet needed carpet as well.
 To be honest, they didn’t need carpet – I chose to carpet them to make them look the same as the board.
 But you could just as well paint them black if you wanted.
 Anyway, I decided to only cover the sides, to keep the height correct.
 I cut strips of carpet to roughly the correct width (always give it a little extra – you can always trim the excess later, but you can’t add width as easily), and proceeded to glue them.
 Once again, the technique was the same: glue on one side and on a bit of the carpet, attach the two so the carpet “sits” right (as in the earlier pic).
 Then add glue to the rest, fold around, and cut the excess off.

 Here’s the finished article – I used black screws to join the riser and feet together (and yes, the holes were a bitch to locate with the carpet in place).
 On the underside of the feet, just add some stick-on hook velcro to attach the riser to the board.
 Of if you want even more security you can use small L-brackets and screws to secure the feet to the board.

 Well, that’s it.
-If you want to see the board fully loaded, go to the ”Effects overview” page.
+If you want to see the board fully loaded, go to the “Effects overview” page.
 That board/case served me well for quite a few years.
 I did have to raise the feet of the back row riser once, when I switched to a different power supply.
 For that, I simply stuck thin strips of plywood between the feet and the underside of the riser, and used slightly longer screws when I put the feet back on.
-The pedalboard in question is found in the ”old setups” section a bit down that page.
-The current setup (at the top of that page) has the board with the second riser I mentioned briefly in this text.
+The pedalboard in question is found in the “old setups” section a bit down that page.
+Also, the current setup (at the top of that page) has the board with the second riser I mentioned briefly in this article.